 This was NOT the life I’d planned for myself.

 Taking The “DYS” Out Of Dysfunctional: My Transformation

 So?
 After years of that crazy dysfunctional drama, what did I do?

 I started down a path of inner growth and self-awareness and have never looked back.
-Of course, I still get a bit out of whack at times, but I’ve learned how to stop, acknowledge my feelings, own my side of the story, and change courses.
+Of course, I still get a bit outta whack at times, but I’ve learned how to stop, acknowledge my feelings and own my own sh*t, reframe the situation, and change courses..

 And here’s one thing I know for sure...

 I may not be able to control everyone else or anything else (nor do I desire to anymore), but I can control one thing: Who I am and how I react when I feel the Big Scary Feelings like insecurity, fear, and jealousy.

 You want to create the relationships you crave?
 Be the change you want to see.

 Let me show you how...